yngalxx/Bachelor_degree/README.md

-# BA_Thesis
+# Bachelor_Thesis
-Codes of scrapers from my BA thesis
+Codes of scrapers from my Bachelor thesis

 ## Files:
 First_Steps_In_BS4.py, Selenium.py and Scrapy.py are only to present basics of those methods.